iCliniq Logo

 Welcome to icliniq.com.

 People taking Alprazolam should not combine it with alcohol and avoid combining it with other medications, such as narcotic pain relievers, that cause drowsiness.
 Doing so can cause additive drowsiness and reduced breathing as well as other side effects, which can be dangerous and possibly fatal.
 Alprazolam may be habit-forming when taken for long periods of time.
 If you have been taking this medication regularly for a long period of time (more than one month), do not stop taking the medication without speaking with your doctor.
-A gradual reduction in dose is recommended when stopping this medication to avoid withdrawal symptoms.
+A gradual dose reduction is recommended when stopping this medication to avoid withdrawal symptoms.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!